rmanzuk/master_json/README.md

 # master_json
- Project to create custome josn file with all data for a rock outcrop and python code to explore
+ Project to create custom json file with all data for a rock outcrop and python code to explore